 When does a bail bondsman have the right to arrest a defendant?

 The right to arrest by a bail bondsman kicks in when the defendant fails to comply with the rules of the court and or the bail bond contract.
-When the defendant disobeys rules and laws, the bail bondsman is then allowed to arrest the defendant and bring them directly to jail.
+When the defendant disobeys rules and laws, the bail bondsman is then allowed to arrest the defendant and bring them directly to jail which then forfeits the bond.

 What are some of the rules to be on bail bonds?